 Although some American typefoundries had begun using pantographic machines for type-making by the 1880s at the latest, their adoption in German typefounding was not immediate.
 Even within the German typefoundry landscape – which included dozens of punchcutting and/or typefounding firms – their adoption was staggered from company to company.
 Until 1910, Berthold’s punches and patrices were all still cut by hand [see Das Haus Berthold, p.
 59].
 Most of Berthold’s matrices were probably electrotyped, rather than struck; Hermann Berthold had founded the company in 1858 as an Institut für Galvano-Typie, after all.
 As is visible in Wie werden Druckbuchstaben hergestellt?, a 1937 Berthold promotional film, the matrices for many of Berthold’s typefaces were then still being created via electrotyping, instead of with matrix-engraving machines (the master patrices shown in that film were engraved pantographically, however).

 Karl Graumann had been the sole Gursch owner since 1898.
-In 1913, his son Erwin became a co-owner of the foundry.
+His son Erwin became a co-owner of the foundry in 1913.
 In 1917, Gursch and Berthold bought the Otto Tech typefoundry, which they dismantled and split between them.
-In 1918, Berthold then acquired the Gursch typefoundry outright.
+Berthold then acquired the Gursch typefoundry outright in 1918.
 According to Friedrich Bauer’s Chronik der Schriftgießereien in Deutschland und den deutschsprachigen Nachbarländern, Berthold thereafter incorporated several Gursch typefaces into its product range.
 After taking the Gursch foundry over, Berthold did not shutter the operation.
 Instead, they kept the factory at Gneisenaustraße 27 running, making use of its machines’ capacity, and probably keeping its customer base, too.
 In 1917, just before the acquisition, Gursch had employed more than 200 individuals, and had operated dozens of typecasting machines.
 The factory likely only ceased operations toward the end of the Second World War; H. Berthold AG is still listed as being one of the Gneisenaustraße 27 occupants in the 1943 Berlin address book [see Berliner Adreßbuch 1943, part IV, p.
 286].

 Much of what I wrote in my previous post about the geography of Berthold’s 1869–1978 headquarters also applies to this Gursch factory location.
 In 1901, when Gursch moved into their purpose-built factory building, Gneisenaustraße was located in the then-southwestern part of Berlin that was known as the Tempelhofer Vorstadt.
 The area had been incorporated into the city of Berlin in 1861.
 Since 1920, the area of the city encompassing the Tempelhofer Vorstadt has been known as Kreuzberg.

 The former Gursch factory is not visible from the street.
 It is behind a newer building that also has the address Gneisenaustraße 27.
 The whole Gneisenaustraße 27 complex – the newer street-facing building and this former factory building alike – now houses American study abroad students.
-The ground floor of the former Gursch factory contains a large café operated by Cuccuma, whose main location is nearby in the Zossener Straße.
+This most-recent development was completed in 2015. the architects responsible were Macro Sea.
+On the factory’s old first floor, Cuccuma operates a large café operated (Cuccuma’s main location is nearby in the Zossener Straße).
 Although Gneisenaustraße is about a twenty-minute U-Bahn ride from my apartment, this café-inside-a-former-typefoundry-factory is currently the place I choose for scheduling all of my meetings.